FAQ: Acupuncture and TCM

 7. What can acupuncture treat?

 Acupuncture and Chinese medicine are used to treat many conditions.
-Among those are: chronic and acute pain, women’s health issues, stress and anxiety, digestive complaints, endocrine disorders and others.
+Among those are: chronic and acute pain, women’s health issues such as fertility, pregnancy, menopause, stress and anxiety, digestive complaints, endocrine disorders and others.
 Please see our Conditions Treated page for a more comprehensive look at what we do at BodaHealth.

 The World Health Organization lists over 40 different disorders that acupuncture is effective in treating.
 These conditions include: